AlanAntony1/GroupESoftwareEngineering/Backlog.md

 # In Progress

+Task: User Class Schedule Page Display - Jordan Musselman\
+Description: Design a user facing web page for the user to enter and see their class schedule data.\
+Acceptance Criteria: Classes can be added to the web page, are saved, and appear formatted to the user.

 # Complete

+Task: Create Unit for Schedule Input - Jordan Musselman\
+Description: Add unit to the project that will be used for users to enter their class schedules\
+Acceptance Criteria: Unit is created with appropriate files and is successfully pushed to GitHub

+Task: Create a Model for Class Input - Jordan Musselman\
+Description: Make a model with fields for all class data and added to web page\
+Acceptance Criteria: Model is added to web pages and added class inputs can be viewed on page

+Task: Create Tests for Class Input Model - Jordan Musselman\
+Description: Test for all equivalence partitions in the ClassInput model fields\
+Acceptance Criteria: Tests all pass successfully

 Task: Connect GitHub to Visual Studio - All team members\
 Description: Ensure repo is cloned and project builds in VS.\